The Gay Intruders

-The Gay Intruders is a 1948 comedy film directed by Ray McCarey and released by 20th Century Fox.
+The Gay Intruders is a 1948 American comedy film directed by Ray McCarey and released by 20th Century Fox.

-Premise
+Plot

 John and Maria are successful onstage but have marriage problems offstage.
-Their talent manager convinces them to consult to married psychiatrists Dr. Matson and Dr. Nash separately.
+Their talent manager convinces them to consult married psychiatrists Dr. Matson and Dr. Nash separately.
 As John and Maria's relationship begins to sweeten, the doctors' relationship begins to sour.